axtk/navloc/README.md

 *A lightweight browser history router*

+The two essential parts of this package are
-The `route` singleton object exposes a `window.location`-like API to browser history navigation.
-The API of the `Router` class also inherits from a native JS Event API and offers customization of the route pattern matching.
+- the `route` singleton object that exposes a `window.location`-like API to browser history navigation, and
+- the `Router` class whose instances will assign handlers to specific path locations.

 ## Exports

 ### `class Router`

 An instance of the `Router` class is a browser history router, an object that helps control how the URL history is handled.
+Internally, the `Router` class is an extension of the [`EventManager`](https://github.com/axtk/event-manager) class.

 ```js
 const router = new Router({baseRoute: '/section'});